Insight > The Traitors meet in the turret

 The Traitors meet in the turret

 The Renters' Rights Act 2025 ('RRA') received Royal Assent on 27 October 2025 and marks a significant overhaul of the private rented sector.
-The RRA aims to increase security and standards for tenants.
+The RRA aims to increase tenant security improve housing standards, and create a fairer rental system for the 11 million private renters in England.
 Whilst some of the interpretation provisions came into force on 27 December 2025, the majority of the RRA will be implemented in phases, with some of the most significant changes coming into force in the first phase on 1 May 2026.

 The first phase implements core tenancy reform and enforcement measures.
 In brief, these include the following (we include further detail on these later on in our note):